Nasty Little Beasts: The Clothes Pigs

 On Cherry Tree Farm live four tiny, underweight piglets named Insy, Winsy, Nibble and Titch, whose siblings and other family members fight over the trough and successfully eat everything before they can get to it.
-Bertha the ballerina cow is concerned about the piglets' size, but the piglets were already determined to find food, no matter where it came from.
+Bertha the ballerina cow is concerned about the piglets' size, but the piglets are already determined to find food, no matter where it comes from.

-Somewhere in an adjacent city lives Trueman "Truffle" Shuffle, an extremely lazy boy who dumped his clothes around his home, refuses to walk upstairs without being carried and makes his parents spread toothpaste on his brush.
+Somewhere in an adjacent city lives Trueman "Truffle" Shuffle, an extremely lazy boy who dumps his clothes around his home, refuses to walk upstairs without being carried and makes his parents spread toothpaste on his brush.
 When his parents demand he takes up chores, Truffle insists serving their children's needs are parents' jobs.
 Eventually, his mother loses her temper and snaps back that "the clothes pigs" will emerge from his messes and chase him with anything they can think of—snout, teeth or trotters—if he refuses to change his attitude.
-Unconvinced, Truffle points out pigs would never be seen in the streets of their city, especially with all the butcher shops and traffic.
+Unconvinced, Truffle points out pigs will never be seen in the streets of their city, especially with all the butcher shops and traffic.

-One day, Mrs Shuffle falls down the stairs after tripping over clothing her son had dropped earlier, breaking her leg.
+One day, Mrs Shuffle falls down the stairs after tripping over clothing her son has dropped earlier, breaking her leg.
 Truffle ignores her pained cries for help and orders her to make his dinner, and leaves the house to go the fish and chip shop when she "refuses".
 When he returns home, his father scolds him for his selfish behaviour, which is at a pitch to carry across the city through the vibrations of garden washing lines.
 It reaches Cherry Tree Farm and heard by the four starving piglets.
 They give their goodbyes to their mother and Bertha and leave the farm for the city.
 On the journey, they sneak into gardens and drag clothes off washing lines by pretending to be clothes pegs.
 They gather the clothes together and disguise themselves as a man, successfully infiltrating Truffle's city without the public noticing.

 When they arrive at Truffle's house, the piglets sneak through the back door cat flap and hide the clothes in a coal hole, quickly jumping into Truffle's dumped ones nearby.
-Keeping the hood of Truffle's hoodie over his "head" helped fool Truffle's father, who never saw the front of "his son's" head.
+Keeping the hood of Truffle's hoodie over his "head" helped fool Truffle's father, who never sees the front of "his son's" head.
 When the real Truffle returns home, the piglets try to stay out of his way as best as possible, and spy on him eating dinner jealously.
 Hours later, they wait impatiently under Truffle's mess for Truffle to go to sleep.
 Truffle enters, dresses into his pyjamas and climbs into bed, and the piglets emerge from the shadows.
 In the morning, the now-full piglets leave Truffle's hoodie on his empty bed, take their disguise and leave for the farm, returning the stolen clothes along the way.
 They celebrate their meal by sleeping in the sunshine, excited for their next dinner invitations.